Anglo-Saxon London: The Vikings' return

-Edmund died on 30 November, within weeks of the agreement.
-Some sources claim Edmund was murdered, although the circumstances of his death are unknown.
-In accord with the treaty, Cnut was left as king of all of England.
+Following Æthelred's death on 23 April 1016, his son Edmund Ironside was declared king.
+Sweyn's son Cnut the Great continued the attacks, harrying Warwickshire and pushing northwards across eastern Mercia in early 1016.
+By the end of the year Cnut was left as king of all of England.
 His coronation was in London, at Christmas, with recognition by the nobility in January the next year at Oxford.

 Cnut was succeeded briefly by his sons, Harold Harefoot and Harthacnut, after which the Saxon line was restored when Edward the Confessor became king in 1042.